 - A. Inclement Weather: Weather that is physically severe with the potential to result in damage, loss of human life and/or the creation of hazardous road conditions including but not limited to snow, ice, flash flooding, extreme winds, large hail, tornados and hurricanes.

-- B. Emergencies: An unforeseen combination of circumstances or an urgent need for immediate action, including but not limited to natural disasters, lack of heating, cooling, plumbing and power outages.
+- B. Emergencies: An unforeseen combination of circumstances or an urgent need for immediate action, including but not limited to natural disasters, lack of heating, cooling, plumbing and power outages and actual or potential public health crises.

 - C. Essential Employees: Those employees who are designated as such by the County Manager for the purpose of providing essential services to Fulton County citizens or other employees during periods of inclement weather and/or emergency.
 The following departments have essential employees:

 - County Manager

 - Emergency Services 911

 - Emergency Management

 - Office of the Sheriff

 - Fire

 - Police

 - Department of Real Estate and Asset Management (D.R.E.A.M.)

 - Public Works

 - Animal Services

 - Marshal

 - Medical Examiner

 - External Affairs

 - Finance

 - Purchasing

-- Personnel
+- Department of Human Resources Management

-- Information Technology

-Health and Wellness
+- Information Technology - Health and Wellness